FGMEMBERS/Osprey/README.md

 * **TACAN** controls the heading based on the TACAN channel ID set in the 'Radio Frequencies' window.
-Currently it can be used to follow AI tankers.
-If you want to follow aircraft in multiplayer, then you need to enter the callsign of the player in /v22/afcs/target/mp-callsign-tacan
+Currently it can be used to follow AI tankers or TACAN stations.
+If you want to follow aircraft in multiplayer, then you need to enter the callsign of the player in `/v22/afcs/target/mp-callsign-tacan`

 Fly-By-Wire (for pilots)
 ========================